Roturgo/Traffic-Clustering/README.md

 The traffic accidents dataset was sourced from the [Nashville Open Data Portal](https://data.nashville.gov/Police/Traffic-Accidents/6v6w-hpcw/about_data)

 # Prerequisites
-This Jypyter notebook is written in Python 3, and has been tested to run on Linux (Debian 12) with Python 3.11.
+This Jupyter notebook is written in Python 3, and has been tested to run on Linux (Debian 12) with Python 3.11.
 It should work on any currently-supported Python 3.x interpreter.

 Additional libraries are contained in the `requirements.txt` file, and can be installed using the `pip` utility: